mhausenblas/eksphemeral/README.md

 ### Data plane in AWS Fargate

-Ypou can manually kick off the EKS cluster provisioning as follows.
+You can manually kick off the EKS cluster provisioning as follows.

 First, set the security group to use: